axel-devs/VisoMaster-Job-Manager/README.md

 2. Coppy the 'app' folder and 'main.py' from the downloaded directory
 3. Paste them in your current VisoMaster install directory, overwriting all files.

+OR If needed, there [steps to FULLY fresh install with the mod below](https://github.com/PronPan/VisoMaster-Job-Manager/blob/main/README.md#installation-steps)

 ## How to use
 1. Set up your workspace until you would normally start recording (all source and target faces/embeddings selected, etc.)
 2. Click the "Save Job" button in the new job manager widget